vazhka-dolya/ChameleonCK/README.md

 ### “Can it be used with custom player models?”
 Yes!
 You can use [CometCHAR](https://github.com/projectcomet64/CometCHAR) to patch the ROM version with a `CMTP` file.
 ### “Why are the colors slightly different when enabling/disabling **Hide Stage**?”
 When **Hide Stage** is disabled, what you are seeing is the stage itself, but when it's enabled, then the stage doesn't get rendered, and instead you are seeing the skybox.
-The stage's material uses an RGBA32 color, which has a higher bit depth; the skybox uses RGBA16, which has a lower bit depth.
+The stage's material uses an RGBA32 color, which has a higher bit depth; SM64's skybox uses RGBA16, which has a lower bit depth.
 # Building prerequisites
 <details>
   <summary>Click here to view</summary>